jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 }
 ```

-You can find the definitions for the workload objects in gem5 under `workloads/workloads.py`.
-In this assignment, we will only be using `MatMulWorkload`.
-In order to create an object of `MatMulWorkload` you just need to pass matrix size (an integer) `mat_size` to its constructor (`__init__`) function.
-**In your configuration choose an appropriate value for `mat_size`**.
-It should be large enough that it makes your workload interesting.
-Since changing `mat_size` will influence simulation time, as a guideline, choose a value that results in simulation times less than 10 minutes (hostSeconds < 600).
-We found that setting mat_size to 224 will result in a simulation time of around 5 minutes which is a reasonable compromise.
+We have provided three gem5 workloads for you that you can get with `obtain_resources`, one for RISC-V, one for Arm, and one for x86.
+The names are:

+- `matrix_multiply_riscv_run`
+- `matrix_multiply_arm_run`
+- `matrix_multiply_x86_run`

+### Details of workloads

+These workloads have gem5 region of interest (ROI) markers that allow you to measure the performance of the matrix multiplication program.
+By default, at the beginning of the ROI the statistics will be reset.
+At the end of the ROI, the statistics will be dumped to the `stats.txt` file.
+Additionally, when gem5 exits, the statistics will be dumped to the `stats.txt` file.

-**CAVEAT [PLEASE READ CAREFULLY]**: When using this workload with gem5, your simulation will output two sets of statistics in the same `stats.txt` file.
-Each set of statistics start with a line like below.
+> **CAVEAT [PLEASE READ CAREFULLY]**: When using these workloads with gem5, your simulation will output two sets of statistics in the same `stats.txt` file.
+> Each set of statistics start with a line like below.

 ```text
 ---------- Begin Simulation Statistics ----------